 The trail emerges at the falls, below it, with a very nice wooden bridge spanning the creek below the falls.
 Here is the view you'll see as you reach the waterfall.

 As you can see, this is a gorgeous waterfall.
-We visited in the Spring, after heavy rains, so the flow was very strong.
+We've visited a few times in both the Spring and Summer.
 The best view of Crabtree Falls is from the the other side of the bridge.
 This is a very photogenic falls though, and good photo locations are located on both sides, and from the bridge.

 At the base of the falls is a shallow wading pool, that seems to be perfect to cool off in during the summer.

-We elected to head up the stone steps on the far side of the bridge, and take the loop trail home.
+We elected to head back on the loop trail which is up the stone steps on the far side of the bridge, and take the loop trail home.
 This is a strenuous trail for the first .5 mile or so.
 Very steep, and short sections of the trail have some very serious drops.
-Once your reach the top of the ridge, the trail is easy to moderate, but that first .5 mile was tough, and we took lots of breaks on the way up.
-They aren’t kidding about this part being “strenuous”.
+Once you reach the top of the ridge, the trail is easy to moderate, but that first .5 mile was tough, and we took lots of breaks on the way up.
+They aren't kidding about this part being "strenuous".

 The loop trail takes you alongside the creek above the Falls, and is really gorgeous.
 Follow the signs back to the Amphitheater to return to the short trail back to the parking lot.
 Towards the end of the trail, it will go left or straight.
 Going left will take you back to the original trail you started on, going straight will take you out into the campground and you can find the extension trail to the left.
 This is the route we decided to take as it seemed more direct.

 Crabtree Falls is an absolutely gorgeous waterfall, with a tall and wide cascade.
 The area around the falls is dense wood, with lots to see, including creeks, wildflowers, and numerous types of trees.
 Not only are the falls beautiful, but the trail itself makes for a great hike, that isn't too terribly difficult, but challenging enough to be fun, and provide some good exercise.